danadalis/LEMH-Server/README.md

 ```

 ##### **Automatically Starting Nginx**
 Now that we've installed Nginx, we'll need to make it start up automatically each time the server reboots.
-We're going to use Upstart for this.
+Ubuntu 15.04 uses SystemD to handle bootup processing, so that's what we'll be working with.
 ```
 sudo nano /lib/systemd/system/nginx.service
 ```